Not all practice means that you’ll make progress!

 “As I started implementing the tips, I began to enjoy playing more and more.”
 Kathy

 “I am noticing an improvement in my rhythm and sight reading.
 I am ‘learning to love’ my metronome!”
 Dale

 Tony – UK

 “This is so much better than just practice scales.
 I really like the concept of choosing a technique, or idea that can be practised and measured.”

 “I’m excited to share that I started a new piece.
 I marked things to remember on the music and then analysed which measures were repeated.
 I’m thrilled as progress is going well.”

-” And I can already tell a difference within one day of practice.
+” And I can already tell the difference within one day of practice.
 And I’m just looking forward to seeing where this goes.”